olajio/es_role_updates/readme.md

 - You have a typo in the role name
 - The role doesn't exist in this cluster (maybe you're pointed at the wrong cluster?)
-- List all roles: `curl -H "Authorization: ApiKey YOUR_KEY" https://cluster:9200/_security/role`
+- List all roles: `curl -H "Authorization: ApiKey API_KEY" https://cluster:9200/_security/role`

 ### Script ran but CSV reports still don't work